Skip to Main Navigation

 India Implements the World’s Largest Dam Rehabilitation Program

-Throughout history, Indians have stored rainwater for the long dry season, be it in large lake-like ‘tanks’ in the southern peninsula, stepwells in Rajasthan, or small underground storages in Gujarat.
+Throughout history, Indians have stored rainwater for the long dry season.
+They have stored it in large lake-like ‘tanks’ in the southern peninsula, in stepwells in Rajasthan, and in small underground storages in Gujarat.

-Today, over 6,000 dams play this role, irrigating the land, protecting the people from floods, and meeting India’s soaring demand for power.
+Today, over 6,000 dams play this role.
+In addition, they irrigate the land, protect the people from floods, and meet India’s soaring demand for power.

 Now, however, many of these dams are ageing.
-Added to that, the erratic nature of present-day precipitation has left them increasingly vulnerable, especially since they were built for the rainfall patterns of an earlier era.
-Besides, given minimal investment in their maintenance, many of them are unable to perform to their full potential while others have become substantial safety risks.
+Erratic rainfall has also left them vulnerable, especially since they were built to deal with the precipitation patterns of an earlier era.
+What’s more, given the minimal investment in their maintenance, many of them are unable to perform to their full potential, while others have become substantial safety risks.

-India has now become one of the world’s first countries to undertake a large-scale dam rehabilitation program.
+India is one of the world’s first countries to undertake a large-scale dam rehabilitation program.
 Since 2012, with World Bank support, it has deployed the latest expertise and technology to upgrade 200 of its large dams in one of the largest such programs in the world.

 DRIP 4